 CIMA is a non-profit organization that provides assistance to boys who live in the streets or who find themselves in a high-risk situation and require rehabilitation.

-Boys from twelve to sixteen years old are admitted with the goal of reinstating them in their homes and in society after rehabilitation.
+Boys from twelve to sixteen years old are admitted with the goal of reinserting them in their homes and in society once rehabilitated.

-CIMA’s values are in harmony with the human and Christian principle of love for our neighbors.
-We try our best to provide the boys with a home where they can satisfy their basic needs of affection, housing, food, health, education, enablement, and everything that contributes toward making them into people of good character.
+The values of CIMA are in harmony with a deep love for one’s neighbor within a humanistic and Christian context.
+We make great efforts to give the child a home where he can satisfy his basic needs of affection, housing, food, health, education, training and everything that contributes to achieving them good people

-The raising of self confidence through assigned responsibilities, self-help meetings and by example are fundamental objectives of CIMA.
+Raising your self-esteem through entrusted responsibilities, self-help meetings and examplarity, are the fundamental objectives of CIMA.

 CIMA welcomes boys that suffer, that have lost hope, that have been rejected by their families.